Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 Stem: Depressed globose, glossy dark green without latex, to 7.5 cm high up to 10 cm in diameter, tuberous basally.

-Spines: Only radials 25 - 30, bristle-like, transparent white to yellowish.
+Spines: Only radials 25 - 30, bristly, flexible hair-like transparent white to yellowish.

 Roots: Fat taproot.